jankx/jankx/includes/framework/Multilingual/README.md

 Hệ thống hỗ trợ đa ngôn ngữ cho Jankx Framework sử dụng **Strategy Pattern** để dễ dàng tích hợp với nhiều plugin đa ngôn ngữ khác nhau.

+## ⚠️ IMPORTANT: Fully Optional & Compatible

+**This system is completely optional and does NOT require any multilingual plugin to work.**

+- ✅ **Without multilingual plugin**: Block works perfectly, returns all posts
+- ✅ **With Polylang**: Automatically filters posts by current language
+- ✅ **With WPML**: Automatically filters posts by current language
+- ✅ **No breaking changes**: Existing functionality remains unchanged

+All methods gracefully handle the case when no multilingual plugin is installed.

 ## Architecture

 ```